 Enumerating the devices on a user’s local network provides significant entropy that an attacker may use to fingerprint the user agent.

-If the specification exposes persistent or long lived identifiers of local network devices, that provides attackers with a way to track a user over time even if a user takes steps to prevent such tracking (e.g. clearing cookies and other stateful tracking mechanisms).
+If features in this spec expose persistent or long lived identifiers of local network devices, that provides attackers with a way to track a user over time even if a user takes steps to prevent such tracking (e.g. clearing cookies and other stateful tracking mechanisms).

 Direct connections might be also be used to bypass security checks that other APIs would provide.
 For example, attackers used the WebUSB API to access others sites' credentials on a hardware security, bypassing same-origin checks in an early U2F API.
 [YUBIKEY-ATTACK]